RyanS' Training Log

 I started working out at 15 when I got Arnold Schwarznegger's Encyclopedia for Bodybuilding and my grandparents bought me a gym membership.
 It was probably an act of charity more than anything since at the time I was about 5'11" and no more than 130 lbs - you could literally count each of my ribs and my arms were about the size of my wrists.
 I fell in love with the gym, being strong and followed some variation of a bodybuilding/powerlifting protocol sometimes with some BUD/S prep stuff sprinkled in there for most of my training (from sources like Arnold's book, Milk and Squats, Max-OT, T-Nation, etc).
 It paid off and by the time I found Crossfit (about 6 years later), I was a strong (but slow) 240+ lbs.

-After I graduated college (2006), I found a job requiring me to be in better cardiovascular condition (and really couldn't in my current physical state) I started looking for something that might help me.
+After I graduated college, I needed to be in better cardiovascular condition (and really couldn't in my current physical state) I started looking for something that might help me.
 I stumbled across CF and started doing it regularly.

 Personal Stats, Training Goals, and PR's